rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 having become as much superior to angels as the name he has inherited is more excellent than theirs. ^0104

-For to which of the angels did God ever say, You are my Son, today I have begotten you?
-Or again, I will be to him a father, and he shall be to me a son? ^0105
+For to which of the angels did God ever say, You are my Son, today I have begotten you?Or again, I will be to him a father, and he shall be to me a son? ^0105

-And again, when he brings the firstborn into the world, he says, Let all God’s angels worship him. ^0106
+And again, when he brings the firstborn into the world, he says, Let all God's angels worship him. ^0106

 Of the angels he says, He makes his angels winds, and his ministers a flame of fire. ^0107